amittell/roo-code-memory-bank/docs/user-guide.md

 **Update Frequency:** Regular.
 Update weekly or after significant progress.

 **Think of it as:** Project's "Executive Summary".
 Quick snapshot of project status.

-239 |     *   Continue working seamlessly in any mode.
+* Continue working seamlessly in any mode.

-240 |
-241 | **Revised Guidance on "Update Memory Bank" Command:**
+## Revised Guidance on "Update Memory Bank" Command:

-242 |
-243 | The `update memory bank` command is now even more of a **best practice for session management and long-term project context preservation**, rather than being strictly *required* for every single break due to Roo Code's chat history persistence.
+The `update memory bank` command is now even more of a **best practice for session management and long-term project context preservation**, rather than being strictly *required* for every single break due to Roo Code's chat history persistence.

-244 |
-245 | **Think of it as:**
+**Think of it as:**
-246 | *   **`[MEMORY BANK: ACTIVE]` prefix in Code Mode:** Ensures Roo operates within the *documented, reliable* project context during coding tasks, especially important for handling potential internal memory resets.
+* **`[MEMORY BANK: ACTIVE]` prefix in Code Mode:** Ensures Roo operates within the *documented, reliable* project context during coding tasks, especially important for handling potential internal memory resets.
-247 | *   **`update memory bank` command:** Your "save project knowledge" command.
+* **`update memory bank` command:** Your "save project knowledge" command.
 Use it to:
-248 |     *   Ensure the Memory Bank is up-to-date at the end of work sessions or before breaks.
+  * Ensure the Memory Bank is up-to-date at the end of work sessions or before breaks.
-249 |     *   Prepare for VS Code closure or workspace switching.
+  * Prepare for VS Code closure or workspace switching.
-250 |     *   Create explicit checkpoints in your project's documented history.
+  * Create explicit checkpoints in your project's documented history.

-251 |
-252 | **Key Takeaway:**
+**Key Takeaway:**

-253 |
-254 | Roo Code's new context features are a welcome enhancement.
+Roo Code's new context features are a welcome enhancement.
 However, the Memory Bank system remains the cornerstone of persistent, structured project knowledge management for Roo.
 By using both effectively – leveraging Roo Code's features for in-session convenience and the Memory Bank for long-term reliability and structured documentation – you create a powerful and robust development workflow with Roo.
 Continue to prioritize maintaining your Memory Bank as your project's long-term memory and use `update memory bank` strategically to ensure its accuracy and completeness across sessions.